apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

  application type with the CAS JPA Service Registry using a simple property, allowing the operator to explicitly declare the set of services supported by the deployment.

-### SAML2 Logout Responses
+### SAML2 Logout Requests & Responses

 SAML2 single logout handling handling, when CAS is running as a [SAML2 identity provider](../installation/Configuring-SAML2-Authentication.html), is now able to produce a logout response for the service provider once the single logout sequence has completed.
+Additionally, logout requests are no longer sent to the original service provider which initiated the single logout flow.

 ### Okta SDK v2